sheila-anne/sheila-anne/src/pages/root-to-rise/index.md

 <img src="/img/sheila-anne-root-to-rise-intro.jpg" alt="Sheila writing in her office" title="Root To Rise provides that missing link for you" loading="lazy">

-I created the Root to Rise program because I know that free spirits like you are ready for _sustainable_ change, which can only come with dedicated time and effort.
+I created the Root to Rise program because I know that free-spirits like you are ready for _sustainable_ change, which can only come with dedicated time and effort.

 ## Root to Rise will enable you to: